-Register 14: The address in VTAM to which the DFASY routine must branch when it has finished processing.
+Register 14: The address in VTAM to which the DFASY routine must branch when it is through processing.
 VTAM will handle the return of control to the instruction following the request that resulted in the invocation of the DFASY routine.